WarpZephyr/ByteOrder.Net/README.md

 ### Batch Conversion
 Uses the `IEndianConverter<T>` interface for SIMD-accelerated batch processing of raw data.
-Each primitive implements it for their native type so they may be accepted as converters generically.
+Each numeric wrapper implements `IEndianConverter<T>` for its corresponding primitive type, allowing them to be used as converters generically.

 ```csharp
 // Pack an array of native floats into BigEndian wrappers